chipsalliance/rocket-chip/docs/src/diplomacy/adder_tutorial.md

 writing lazily-evaluated hardware modules.

 Let's use `LazyModule` to define our `Adder`.
-Notice that the creation of the Diplomacy graph itself (in this case, the node), is non-lazy.
+Notice that the creation of the components used to define Diplomacy graph (in this case, the node), is non-lazy.
 The desired hardware for the module must be written inside `LazyModuleImp`.

 For this example, we expect one driver that should be driving two addends of an equal bit width into the adder, meaning we expect all of our downward flowing